principis/tldr-sharp/README.md

 ## Usage
 ```
 Usage: tldr command [options]
 Simplified and community-driven man pages
   -h, --help                 Display this help text.
   -l, --list                 Show all pages for the current platform
   -a, --list-all             Show all pages
   -u, --update               Update the local cache.
   -c, --clear-cache          Clear the local cache.
+      --os=VALUE             Override the default OS
+      --list-os              List all OS's
+      --lang=VALUE           Override the default language
+      --list-languages       List all languages
 ```

 ## License